themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

 ```

-### Understanding different files in Repository
+### Understanding different files in Repository 📚

 #### 1. [index.md](./../index.md) -

-  This is the main file which used as root for website. when someone hits your profile url this is first page that gets loaded which also called as "Landing Page"
+  This is the main file which used as root for the website.
+When someone hits your profile url this is the first page that gets loaded, which also called as "Landing Page"

-* You can have single page website where you can add all the profile data in same file.
+* You can have a single page website where you can add all the profile data in the same file.
-* Or you can chose the seprate the files in multilple folders and update specific sections as and when required.
+* Or you can choose the separate the files in multiple folders and update specific sections as and when required.

-> We will disscuss the multiple files approach in this post.
+> 💡 We will discuss the multiple files approach in this post.

 * [index.md file] looks like this: